 We approached the white stone domed temple with seven surrounding smaller domes.
 We circled and admired the temple.

 Then we entered the empty interior of temple.
-I hope to be able to visit when completed.
+The temple is sparse but elegantly designed.
 This temple is funded by Mirza Sloian, a Yazidi businessman based in Moscow.

 The temple is being built in Aknalich, about 35km from Yerevan, the Armenian capital.
 Seven domes will surround a central arched roof, crowned with a gold-plated sun.
 At 25m high, it will be built from Armenian granite and Iranian marble and house a 200-square-metre prayer hall.